Howard233/ORIE-4741-Project/README.md

 # ORIE-4741-Project

-Final Project for the ORIE 4741 course at Cornell.
+Project for the ORIE 4741 course at Cornell.